pingcap/docs-tidb-operator/en/backup-to-azblob-using-br.md

 3. For a TiDB version earlier than v4.0.8, you also need to complete the following preparation steps.
 For TiDB v4.0.8 or a later version, skip these preparation steps.

     1. Make sure that you have the `SELECT` and `UPDATE` privileges on the `mysql.tidb` table of the backup database so that the `Backup` CR can adjust the GC time before and after the backup.
-    2. Create the `backup-demo1-tidb-secret` secret to store the account and password to access the TiDB cluster:
+    2. Create `backup-demo1-tidb-secret` to store the account and password to access the TiDB cluster:

         {{< copyable "shell-regular" >}}